 Missouri is a no-fault state.
 It is not necessary to show that either one of the parties was at fault.
 The statutory basis for a divorce in Missouri is that there is no reasonable likelihood that the marriage can be preserved and, therefore, the marriage is irretrievably broken.

 In getting a divorce, you will most likely have to pay for attorney’s fees and court filing fees.
 Depending on the facts of your case, the court may order you to pay maintenance (or alimony), child support, or other money to your spouse to divide your property, possibly including your spouse’s attorney’s fees.
 It is certainly in your best interest to hire an experienced divorce attorney to make sure that your rights are asserted and your assets are protected in the long-term.
 One of the issues that can affect the cost of a divorce is whether you and your spouse are agreeable to issues concerning the custody of your children, child support, maintenance, and the division of the property.

-Can I annul my marriage?An annulment is a decision by the court that the marriage was not legal from the beginning.
+An annulment is a decision by the court that the marriage was not legal from the beginning.
 Annulments are granted only in limited and unusual situations.
 Annulments may be granted for marriages that are between persons who are related to each other, between persons who lack the mental capacity to enter into a contract, between persons of the same sex, or where one spouse was still legally married to another person.
 Not finding the answer you are looking for?
 Browse our entire Missouri Divorce FAQ.

 Missouri Child Custody Questions

 Courts in Missouri are required to determine what is in the best interests of the children.
 There are two components to the custody of a child that the court must determine.
 The court must decide which parent will have, or how both parents will share, the decision-making rights, responsibilities, and authority relating to the health, education and welfare of the child.
 This is referred to as legal custody.
-The court must also decide where the child will have and how the parents will share the physical time with the child.
+The court must also decide where the child will live and how the parents will share the physical time with the child.
 This component is referred to as physical custody.
 Missouri law provides that the court is required to consider all relevant factors including: